 For those who want a overview about how to learn Japanese, check out our article here

-Speaking is Fundamental
+Japanese Conversation is Fundamental

 When people learn languages, they tend to put themselves in a hole of learning grammar, rewriting sentences, and conjugating verbs.
 Then they come to a point where they have to actually use the language and they find themselves completely lost or overthinking trying to find the right word instead of the good enough word.
 Inadvertently, speaking is pushed to the side.
-Like every aspect of a language, speaking needs to be actively practiced to achieve fluency.
+Like every aspect of a language, Japanese conversation needs to be actively practiced to achieve fluency.

 I feel speaking is the most nerve wracking things to do (multiple this by 20 if you are an introvert or self-conscious!)
 What I have observed with my friends who are learning Japanese -myself included - is that they get in their heads about making mistakes.
 I could write an entire book about being my own saboteur.
-I think we all could learn Japanese so much quicker and much more enjoyable way if we weren’t afraid to get out there and make mistakes.
+I think we all could have conversations in Japanese so much quicker and much more enjoyable way if we weren’t afraid to get out there and make mistakes.
 To do this we need to build confidence in yourself and we do this by practicing with ourselves.

-How to practice by oneself
+How to practice Japanese Conversation by oneself

 It is important to practice with Japanese speakers, but if you do not feel ready at this time there are still plenty of ways you can practice alone.
 You’ll find a theme with these tips, and they all involve being silly and talking to yourself but the good news is that you can do it in the privacy of your home.